Last updated on March 27th, 2023 at 08:50 pm

 - Add the washers, then the wing nuts.
 Tighten the wing nuts, and press the flowers.

-- This whole process of pressing the flowers will take about thirty days.
+- This whole drying process and pressing of the flowers will take about thirty days.

-- Put your press in a warm dry location for this time frame.
+- Put your press in a warm dry location for the drying period.

 - Once your flowers are pressed, they can be stored until ready to use.